The Artists in Communities program:

 The Artists in Communities program is based on partnerships between community centre associations and the Vancouver Park Board.

 Each year, several interested community centres host an Artist in Communities program.

 Community centres create community profiles that outline the issues and interests of their community.
 Artists respond to one or more of the community profiles to develop their project proposal for each centre.

 The Park Board and sponsoring community associations review each application and award the programs to artists.
 Each program offers artist fees and material fees, funded by the Vancouver Park Board and community centre associations.

 Selected artists or artist teams begin their work at the host community centre.
-Artists work with Park Board arts and culture staff, community centre staff, community members, and community partners throughout this cooperative process.
+Artists work with Park Board arts and culture staff, community centre staff, community members, and community partners throughout this cooperative and creative process.

 Each Artists in Communities program is a team effort involving the Vancouver Park Board, community centre associations, and artists.
 Each team member plays an important role in the program.

 Selecting artists for the Artist in Communities programs is a challenging process that involves two stages: